 Effective July 1, 2003, the Company changed the estimated useful lives of its cable systems and equipment.
 The changes in estimated useful lives were made to reflect management's evaluation of the longer economic lives of the Company's upgraded and rebuilt network.
 The new asset lives are consistent with those used by companies in the cable television industry.
 The weighted average useful lives of such fixed assets changed from approximately 7 years to approximately 12 years.
-These changes were made on a prospective basis and resulted in an increase in net income of approximately \$46.0 million for the year ended December 31, 2004, as compared to approximately \$22.3 for the year ended December 31, 2003
+These changes were made on a prospective basis and resulted in an increase in net income of approximately \$83.9 million for the year ended December 31, 2004 and a decrease in net loss of approximately \$41.2 for the year ended December 31, 2003.